Witiko/doctoral-thesis/defense.md

 Token embedding models also contain a number of parameters that are reported in publications, but which are usually not tuned for different languages because of training costs.
-However, the language of mathematics is significantly different from natural languages, which makes it all the more important to tune these parameters when producing token embeddings for mathematical symbols.
+However, the language of mathematics is significantly different from natural languages, which makes it important to tune these parameters when producing token embeddings for mathematical symbols.

-In my work, I have shown that tuning these parameters can result in up to 14\% improvement in word analogy accuracy.
-On top of that, I have developed a heuristic that can suggest the value of the parameters based on simple $n$-gram analysis that can replace costly parameter tuning and is within 2\% of the optimal word analogy accuracy. [@novotny2021one] ↷
+In my work, I have shown that parameter tuning can result in up to 14\% improvement in word analogy accuracy.
+On top of that, I have developed a heuristic that can suggest the parameter values based on simple statistical analysis that can replace costly tuning and is within 2\% of the optimal word analogy accuracy. [@novotny2021one] ↷

 % Section 4.2.3: Position-Independent Token Embeddings